 This housing option is right for you if, you are willing to:

 - Social, self-reliant, and want to contribute to a healthy living community

-- Live in the city or metropolitan area
+- Live in the city or in the Greater Stockholm Area

 - Commute from home to DIS using the many choices of public transportation available in Stockholm – you can use this time to do homework, take a nap, or just listen to your favorite tunes and enjoy the view.
 Read about public transportation in Stockholm here

 - Share a room or have your own room.
 The room sizes vary and most often two students share, but up to four people may share a room.
 Single rooms are available but are limited